“If you find honey, eat just enough- too much of it, and you will vomit.” Proverbs 25:16

 ❌Sugar promotes tooth decay– You’ve heard it a thousand times.
 The more often you eat sugary foods the more energy you give the acid-forming bacteria in your mouth to form plaque.
 Plaque leads to tooth decay.
 This is caused by sugar as well as carbs.

 ❌Refined Sugar Has No Vitamins or Minerals– Sugar displaces other healthier foods.
-People often eat sweets instead of other foods that are more nutritious and, as a result, their overall nutrition suffers.
+People often eat sweets instead of other foods that are more nutritious and as a result, their overall nutrition suffers.

 ❌Sugar Increases Your Risk of Western Diseases– Excess sugar consumption has been associated with many serious diseases, including obesity, type II diabetes and cardiovascular disease.

 ❌Sugar Harms Your Cholesterol and Triglycerides– Excess sugars gets converted to fat in your liver in the form of triglycerides.
-Refined sugar also lower your HDL (healthy cholesterol) Most of our cholesterol is produced in the liver.
+Refined sugar also lowers your HDL (healthy cholesterol) Most of our cholesterol is produced in the liver.
 Too much of certain fats and sugar causes our liver to make too much bad cholesterol.

 ❌Sugar Causes Fat Deposits in the Liver– The liver turns fructose to fat.
 Some of the fat gets sent out, but part of it is stored in the liver.
 The fat builds up over time and can lead to Non-Alcoholic Fatty Liver Disease.
 NAFLD is the most common cause of chronic liver disease in the U.S.

 ❌Added Sugar Supplies a Large Amount of Fructose– Fructose in small amounts is fine, such as in fruit, but we are now eating it in large amounts.
 High fructose corn syrup is in many processed foods.
 Fructose is processed by the liver and the liver becomes overwhelmed.
-This leaded to fatty liver, insulin resistance, obesity and other conditions.
+This leads to fatty liver, insulin resistance, obesity and other conditions.

 ❌Sugar Causes insulin Resistance– Consuming large amounts of sugar will cause your blood sugar levels to spike.
 This causes the pancreas to release insulin to help clear sugar from your blood into your cells.
 As the blood sugar levels goes down the insulin level returns to normal.
-However, when we eat lost of sugar, we’re constantly calling on insulin to do its job.
+However, when we eat lots of sugar, we’re constantly calling on insulin to do its job.
 Over time, it takes more and more insulin to get the job done and your pancreas isn’t able to keep up with the demand.
 Chronically high insulin causes our bodies to become less sensitive to insulin.
 This can lead to type 2 diabetes.

 ❌Sugar Can Be Addictive – If you have ever tried to cut out sugar, you know this is true.
 Sugar triggers dopamine which controls the pleasure center in the brain.
 The causes people to have a sweet tooth and want more and more sugar.
 Addiction is evidenced in binging, withdrawal, cravings and sensitization to sugar.